 11 Patron Saints for Your Modern-Day Calamities

 There are plenty of saints that cater to modern-day issues if you know where to look.
-Here are the patrons of 11 problems you’re sure to encounter in 2013.

 1. The Patron Saint of Phantom Cell Phone Vibrations - Gabriel the Archangel